Save Money on Your Water Bill: Easy Tips for Landlords

 Get tenants involved

 Residents in most multi-family homes don’t get a water or sewer bill and have no idea how much they’re using.
 They may not be aware that utility costs are rolled into their rent.
-And because they don’t see a reduction in rent when being more efficient with their water use, the usually don’t bother putting effort into conservation.
+And because they don’t see a reduction in rent when being more efficient with their water use, they usually don’t bother putting effort into conservation.

 In order to get everyone on board, let tenants know that if everyone cooperates, there will be a significant decrease in the sewer and water bill.
 Decide how can you can pass some of the savings along to tenants to help entice them to participate in conservation efforts.